 The exhibition will be the most ambitious and large scale media art exhibition York has ever hosted.
 It is part of York’s first Mediale, a citywide digital arts festival for the UK’s only UNESCO Creative City of Media Arts.

 Please note: this exhibition does contain flashing lights.
 For more information on accessibility, please visit our access page.

 List of Works

-Previous projects include Moon Goose where Meyer Brandis bred eleven ‘moon geese’ who, as predicted by Francis Godwin in the earliest science fiction novel The Man in the Moone, migrated to the Moon towing a chariot, and Studies in Applied Falling / Hammer which takes as its point of departure the exploration of gravity in the tradition of Galileo’s famous theory of free fall.
-For Strata-Rock-Dust-Stars, Agnes Meyer Brandis will be creating new installation.
+Previous projects include Moon Goose where Meyer-Brandis bred eleven ‘moon geese’ who, as predicted by Francis Godwin in the earliest science fiction novel The Man in the Moone, migrated to the Moon towing a chariot, and Studies in Applied Falling / Hammer which takes as its point of departure the exploration of gravity in the tradition of Galileo’s famous theory of free fall.
+For Strata-Rock-Dust-Stars, Agnes Meyer-Brandis will be creating a new installation.

 Agnes Meyer-Brandis, born 1973 in Aachen, Germany, studied mineralogy for a year, then transferred to the Art Academy in Maastricht, the Düsseldorf Art Academy and the Cologne Media Art Academy.
 She comes from a background of both sculpture and new media art.
 Her work, exhibited worldwide and award winning, is exploring the zone between fact and fiction.

 Phil Coy (b.
 1971, UK.
 Lives and works in London) Substance, 2017